-To clean the outside of the door and the control panel, mix a solution of one part water and one part distilled white vinegar in a spray bottle.
+Clean the outside of the door, including the control panel or touchpad, and handle.
+Mix a solution of one part water and one part distilled white vinegar in a spray bottle.
 Spritz on the outside and wipe clean with a microfiber cloth for a streak-free finish.
 For a quick touch-up throughout the day, use a disinfecting wipe.
 Allow the surface to dry and then buff to a shine.

 Remove Burned Food Odor

-We've all forgotten the microwave popcorn and allowed it to burn.
-The odor is terrible and often lingers in the microwave.
-To get rid of the odor or odors from spicy foods, clean any residue away and place a bowl of baking soda inside.
+Burnt microwave popcorn odor has to be the worst and it often lingers.
+To get rid of that odor, or odors from spicy foods, clean any residue away and place a bowl of baking soda inside the microwave.
 Close the door and allow the baking soda to stay so it can absorb the smell.
-Remove the bowl next time you use the microwave again.
+Remove the bowl next time you use the microwave.

 Tips to Keep Your Microwave Clean Longer

-- Even if you are only heating something for a few seconds, always cover it with a paper towel, paper plate, or microwave cover.
+- Even if you are only heating something for a few seconds, always cover it with a paper towel, paper plate, or microwave cover to reduce splatters.

 - Avoid microwaving foods that contain a high level of grease such as bacon.

 - Do a quick clean after cooking something smelly like curry or popcorn by microwaving a cup of water that has a few lemon slices inside.